JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 - Review the default **Domain functional level.
 - Verify that the DNS server option was selected.
 - Verify that the Global Catalog (GC) option was enabled.
-- Left Read only domain controller (RODC) unselected.
+- Leave domain controller (RODC) unselected.
 - Type a Directory Services Restore Mode (DSRM) password.
 - Confirm the DSRM password in the second field.
 - Select Next to continue.